dirdr/advent_of_code/README.md

 This is my attempt to solve as many of the 2023 edition AOC problems as possible !

 ## Setup
-if you want the run this aoc repo with your input, please provide them with the following name `day_{day_number}.txt` in the folder ./resources/{year}/real/
+If you want the run this aoc repo with your input, please provide them with the following name `day_{day_number}.txt` in the folder ./resources/{year}/real/
 ## Run
 ```sh